BIGJRA/BIGJRA.github.io/reborn.md

 |                  |   |**Golurk**        |1  |                  |   |
 |                  |   |Absol             |1  |                  |   |

-...So much for entering Calcenon City.
+Grab the hidden *Potion*.
+Head right from here.
+And... so much for entering Calcenon City.
 Make your way right, picking up hidden *Ultra Potion* and *Green Shard* along the way.
 Aya will join us as a partner!

 **Relationship Point Choices:**
 - Return to Ametrine while Aya is your partner (-1 Aya, -1 Hardy)